felipesimione/cdi-bonus-assignment/README.md

 - **Monitoring and Observability:**
   - Integrate with monitoring tools (e.g., Prometheus, Grafana) to track database health, ETL pipeline status, and data quality metrics.
   - Set up alerting for failures, delays, or data anomalies.
+  - For quality check use properly tools like Soda and Amundsen (open source).
+  - For data catolog use properly tools like Alation and Glue Catalog.

 - **Security:**
   - Store credentials and sensitive information securely using environment variables or a secrets manager.